PorousMedia/micp_to_eptr/README.md

 # micp_to_eptr

-  Estimate the eptr from MICP data.
+  Estimate the eeffective pore-throat radius from MICP data.

   Parameters
   ----------